Florida Expungements and Sealings

 The legislature in Florida has continually limited who and what can be sealed or expunged by amending the current statute.
 The expungement statute has been amended at least 7 times since 1992 and the sealing statute has been amended 6 times in the same period of time.
 By waiting all you do is increase the risk that your criminal record will become ineligible to seal or expunge.

 Q17.
-What happens to the records of private companies that sell previously public records?
+What happens to the records of private companies that sell a criminal record that has been sealed or expunged?

 A17.
-Those public records include criminal arrest records.
 Those companies do not receive the order from the court.
 Some will remove the information on their own.
 Others may need a copy of the order which we provide to you.
 Others may not care.
 This is why the law allows you to deny that the arrest has occurred.

 |If you found any information I have provided on this webpage helpful please click my Plus+1 button so that others may also find it.|